Dan Seavey: Arrest

 Many contemporary newspapers reported that Seavey was arrested on the charge of piracy, but he was officially charged with "unauthorized removal of a vessel on which he had once been a seaman".
 The original warrant no longer exists, and the piracy charge may have been a fabrication from the Chicago Daily News in a case of yellow journalism.
 He was released on bond and the charges were later dropped when the owner of the Nellie Johnson failed to appear.
 For the rest of his life, Seavey maintained that he won the Nellie Johnson in a poker game.

 Later life and death

 At the end of his career, Seavey accepted a position with the United States Marshals Service, where he worked to curb poaching, smuggling, and piracy on Lake Michigan.

 Seavey retired in the late 1920s and settled in Peshtigo, Wisconsin.
-He died at the Eklund nursing home in Peshtigo on February 14, 1949, at the age of 84.
-Seavey is buried next to his daughter in Forest Home Cemetery, Marinette, Marinette County, Wisconsin.
+He died at the Eklund nursing home in Peshtigo on February 14, 1949, at the age of 83.
+He is buried next to his daughter in Forest Home Cemetery, Marinette, Marinette County, Wisconsin.

 In popular culture

 Seavey is commemorated in the name of "Roaring Dan's Rum", a maple-flavored rum produced by a Wisconsin distillery.

+Seavey and the Wanderer feature in "Pirates of the Great Lakes" (January 7, 2019), episode 10 of season 12 of the Canadian television period drama Murdoch Mysteries.
+Seavey is played by Canadian actor Hugh Thompson.